 The Bad Apple Records solo catalog began with 2015’s debut Artifacts acoustic EP.
 The self produced record embodied minimalism.
 A handful of mics captured the ambiance of an empty church sanctuary.
 After the release, Price played solo at a variety of venues.
-Bars, houses, and bookstores across the country witnessed his repertoire grow.
+Bars, houses, and bookstores across the country heard his repertoire grow.
 New songs focused on fatherhood and political cynicism.
 His following grew.
-Several songs began as full band demos.
-Therefore, the sophomore record needed great players to capture the sound.
+New songs began as full band demos.
+Therefore, the second record demanded great players to capture the sound.

 The “So Close” single and music video surfaced in 2017.
 Then, the full band EP “Always Alive” emerged.
 Zack Messick (Re-Education Camp) provided bass.
-Perry Ritter (All the Little Pieces) stepped in on lead guitar.
-Then, Rob Hanna’s drums completed the studio band.
+Perry Ritter played lead guitar.
+Rob Hanna’s tight drums then rounded out the instruments.
 Finally, Beth Jenkins (The Jettisons) provided guest vocals.
-The pop punk and alternative rock mix clocked in at a lean 17 minutes.
-More solo dates, as well as full band shows, followed supporting the record.
+The pop punk and alt rock mix clocked in at just 17 minutes.
+More solo dates, as well as full band shows, followed to support the record.

-The band biography took a turn in 2017, Sempervivi expanded into a power trio.
-The band’s high energy punk rock set earned praise from both local and regional audiences.
-The rhythm section then left for new musical projects in June 2018.
-Drummer Simon Ricapa and bassist Jeremiah Floyd rounded out the new lineup.
+The band biography took a turn in 2017, as Sempervivi expanded into a power trio.
+The band’s high energy punk rock set earned praise from both local and regional crowds.

 Critical praise for Sempervivi